-Service or interface standards define the rules for interacting with services and services the resulting components work together seamlessly.
+Service or interface standards define the rules for interacting with services and components in order

 Figure 1.3: International cooperation on Arctic issues through OGC / ISO standards-based SDI and Portal

 Procedural standards describe an ordered series of steps to accomplish a specific task.
 Examples include ISO/TS 19158, Geographic information - Quality assurance of data supply, and ISO 19135-1 Geographic Information - Procedures for item registration - Part 1: Fundamentals.
 Together, these standards allow different systems and applications to communicate and work together.